Post

 --build-arg USER_PASSWORD=<password>

-Enter the login password you want to use when connecting via SSH in place of <password>.
+Enter the login password you want to use for SSH access in place of <password>.

-Once the build is complete, run a disposable container with the following command to check if it works well.
+After completing the build, run a disposable container to check if it works well.

 1